openharmony/third_party_python/Doc/c-api/arg.rst

    The object must be a Python sequence whose length is the number of format units in *items*.
 The C arguments must correspond to the individual format units in *items*.
 Format units for sequences may be nested.

-It is possible to pass "long" integers (integers whose value exceeds the platform's :const:`LONG_MAX`) however no proper range checking is done --- the most significant bits are silently truncated when the receiving field is too small to receive the value (actually, the semantics are inherited from downcasts in C --- your mileage may vary).

 A few other characters have a meaning in a format string.
 These may not occur inside nested parentheses.
 They are: